elixir-saas/phx-hook/packages/open-window/README.md

 ## Options

+* `closeEvent`: The event to listen for to close a window.
+This event requires a `:name` key in the detail map, corresponding to the name of the window to close.
+Defaults to `"phx:close"`.
 * `defaults`: An object of default window options (third argument of [window.open](https://developer.mozilla.org/en-US/docs/Web/API/Window/open)).
+* `onCloseInterval`: Integer value for timing the interval that detects when a window is closed.
+Defaults to `500`.
-* `openEvent`: The event to listen for to open the new window.
+* `openEvent`: The event to listen for to open a window.
 Defaults to `"phx:open"`.

 ## Attributes

+* `data-on-window-close`: A JS command that will be executed when an open window is closed.
 * `data-window-url`: URL to open in the new window (first argument of [window.open](https://developer.mozilla.org/en-US/docs/Web/API/Window/open)).
 * `data-window-name`: Name to give to the new window (second argument of [window.open](https://developer.mozilla.org/en-US/docs/Web/API/Window/open)).
 * `data-window-dimensions`: Options helper for applying window dimensions, can be a string in one of the following formats: `center`, `w:h`, `w:h:center`, `w:h:x:y`.